Communication & Cognitive Science

-Within the RWDI team, I managed several projects, like assisting with a racial wealth data profile for the city of South Bend in Indiana and authoring educational advocacy materials about communities of colors.
-I attended a roundtable consisting of funders and local nonprofits at Baltimore, Maryland, and even wrote my first Huffington Post op-ed regarding the rising student debt and how it impacts students of color.
+Within the RWDI team, I managed several projects, like assisting with a racial wealth data profile for the city of South Bend in Indiana and authoring educational advocacy materials about communities of color.
+I attended a roundtable consisting of funders and local nonprofits in Baltimore, Maryland, and even wrote my first Huffington Post op-ed regarding the rising student debt and how it impacts students of color.

 Overall, my internship experience was extremely positive and fruitful as my team members were supportive of what I wanted to gain, which helped me in identifying my strengths and skills that needed improvement!